MarcusE1W/absolute-beginner/content/post/spacemacs.md

 ## Executing commands in Spacemacs
 The main way to execute commands is to press SPC (the space key) and then a combination of keys for the specific command.
 Once `SPC` has been pressed a menu opens that shows the possible keys.
 E.g. SPC f s saves the current buffer.
 It is probably worth just to try a few commands that look interesting to you.
 For your experiments maybe have a file available that you can load just for testing.

+Double letters in the SPC menu usually are used for particular useful commands like SPC b b for the list of buffers or SPC f f to open a file .

 ## Opening files
 There are several ways to open a file, but a good start is the file selector neotree, activated with `SPC f t`.